cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/data_source_dna_task.md

 page_title: "dna_task Data Source - terraform-provider-dnacenter"
 subcategory: "Task"
 description: |-
-  The dna_task data source allows you to get the result of a DNACenter task.
+  The dna_task data source allows you to get the result of a Cisco DNA Center task.
 ---

 # Data Source dna_task

-The dna_task data source allows you to get the result of a DNACenter task.
+The dna_task data source allows you to get the result of a Cisco DNA Center task.

 ## Example Usage